jonhare/LloydsRegistryMachineLearningCourse/Thursday/practical-part2/part2-tutorial.md

 unzip data.zip
 ```

 We'll start by exploring the data, and look at how we can get that data loaded into memory through python code.
-If you open the data directory you should see two folders:
+If you open the data directory you should see three folders:
 	- The `train` folder contains the training data & is broken into subdirectories for each class.
 	- The `valid` folder contains the validation data & is broken into subdirectories for each class.
 	- The `test` folder contains the testing data & is broken into subdirectories for each class.